 This website houses a running catalog of my Fountain Pen collection, along with a list of my fountain pen inks.
 I have created this page largely for my own information and enjoyment, but I welcome the pen-curious, the pen aficionados, and the nib-nerds alike.

 I have been asked that many times, in particular on those off days, when a random mishap leaves me with inky fingers, inky papers… in short, an inky mess.
 Or when I have to stop, mid-page, and switch pens because I only *thought* I refilled my Opera, only to run out of ink mid-lecture.
 Even in those moments, mutter as I may under my breath, I wouldn’t trade my pens for a Bic for love nor money.
 But why?
 What’s the attraction?

 Anyway, enough of my ramblings, you came here to see pens.
-The pen pages have been broken into my Sheaffer Pens, my Other Pens, and my Project Pens.
+The pen pages have been broken into brand, and you can select a brand to view at the main page, Pens by Brand, or from the links to the left.
 Each pen is listed with my own (pretty darned good) photos, most with reviews or at least comments.
 I also have several pages listing my Fountain Pen Inks, each with scanned swatch and a short description.
 If you are a pen lover, enjoy!
 If not, I invite you to stay a while, and sample the addiction!